GlobalWebIndex/platform2.0-qa-challenge/README.md

 ### QA Testing challenge

+Provide Functional E2E test suite using your UI automation framework of choice.

 Note that we have omitted a lot of details in this description on what kind of tests should be implemented and how.
 We hope you will fill these details in and prove to us that you are aware of industry best practices and that you also follow them.
-Get creative as much as you want, we WILL appreciate it.
-You will be evaluated based on how sensible your solution will be.
+In your code, we would like to see your code structure, test design, and test strategy.

 In case you are not able to implement something you would normally implement for time reasons, make it clear with a comment.
 Feel free to ask questions if something is not clear, please give your best shot on this task.